All Episodes

 Something you won't read still in the New York Times.

-He is a Harvard Medical School trained emergency Physician.
+He is a Harvard Medical School-trained emergency physician.

 As an emergency physician, these are the days I trained for but dread to see.

-The tent hospital shook as the Blackhawk helicopters landed with seven injured soldiers.
+The tent hospital shook as the Black Hawk helicopters landed with seven injured soldiers.

-They had blast injuries from the explosion, shrapnel wounds, and extensive burns across their arm, arms, legs, and faces.
+They had blast injuries from the explosion, shrapnel wounds, and extensive burns across their arms, legs, and faces.

 The sight was horrific.